What information we hold and what we do with it

 • UK courts for the purposes of processing pension sharing orders

-• the Bank and other Group employers (and potential purchasers of any part of the Group’s business) so that they can understand, monitor and evaluate their liabilities to the Scheme and implement liability management exercises and for any other purpose for which the HSBC Group has a legitimate interest in processing Scheme personal data;
+• HSBC and other HSBC Group employers (and potential purchasers of any part of the Group’s business) so that they can understand, monitor and evaluate their liabilities to the Scheme and implement liability management exercises and for any other purpose for which the HSBC Group has a legitimate interest in processing personal information relating to members and beneficiaries of the Scheme

-• where we seek to provide benefits for members in other ways, such insurance or facilitating the provision of annuity options, then we may need to share personal data with providers of insurers and other pension scheme operators.
+• where we seek to provide benefits in other ways, such as with insurance or by facilitating the provision of annuity options, then we may need to share personal information with insurers and other pension scheme operators

 8 Security and save storage of your personal data

 The security of the data we hold is very important to us and we take this seriously.
 We will use appropriate procedures and security features to process and protect your information as will the third parties we engage for the purposes of the Scheme.
-Any transfer of your personal data is done securely and consideration is always given to the most secure and efficient way of doing this such as the anonymisation of Scheme personal data.
+Any transfer of your personal data is done securely and consideration is always given to the most secure and efficient way of doing this, such as with the encryption or pseudonymisation of personal data.

 9 International transfers

-The data protection laws restrict transfers of personal data outside of the EEA, unless there is adequate protection for the data or prescribed steps have been taken to ensure that the data is protected.
-Where any third party engaged by the Trustee or a third party with whom the trustee shares date wishes to process data outside of the EEA they must inform the Trustee and commit to ensuring that such processing complies with the stringent security measures we require and which comply with the data protection laws.
+The data protection laws restrict transfers of personal information outside of the UK, unless there is adequate protection for the data or prescribed steps have been taken to ensure that the data is protected.
+Where any third party engaged by us or a third party with whom we share data wishes to process data in a country or territory which has not been deemed to provide adequate protection by the Information Commissioner’s Office (the “ICO”), they must inform us and commit to ensuring that such processing complies with the stringent security measures we require and the data protection laws (e.g. by standard contractual clauses being put in place).
+Further details of any measures in place may be obtained using the contact details in section 12 below.

 10 How long we keep your personal information for